 The Resource Scheme at this school operates under the policy and guidelines of Education Queensland.
-Parents wishing to take advantage of the services provided by the scheme pay an annual joining fee and sign a contract agreeing to the conditions herein.
+Parents wishing to take advantage of the services provided by the scheme pay an annual joining fee and sign a contract agreeing to the conditions herein on commencement of Secondary enrolment.
 This contract is issued to all new secondary students and is current for the term on your student's enrolment.
+Invoices for participation in the scheme will be forwarded to parents/carers.